 Telecommuters are a relatively large percentage of the workforce: 10.90% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Bolton Landing are slightly better educated than the national average of 21.84% for all cities and towns, with 24.13% of adults in Bolton Landing having a bachelor's degree or advanced degree.
+The education level of Bolton Landing citizens is a little higher than the average for US cities and towns: 24.13% of adults in Bolton Landing have at least a bachelor's degree.

 The per capita income in Bolton Landing in 2022 was $55,386, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $221,544 for a family of four.
 However, Bolton Landing contains both very wealthy and poor people as well.